EMF Ratings for Cars

 - there are no computers near the driver.

-Let's face it.
-Modern vehicles are laden with electronic gadgets, which leads us to investigate older vehicles.
+Modern vehicles are laden with electronic gadgets, which leads us to consider older vehicles.
 For instance the 1967 Camaro has a very low magnetic field in the interior.
 The biggest concern, which should not be taken lightly, is the 8 cylinder ignition which has a distributor behind the engine block, near the center of the firewall.
 The ignition wires are also very long compared to modern cars which place individual coils packs close to the cylinders, reducing the length of the wires (as with the Silverado).
-This particular vehicle has been retrofitted with a modern, electronic, High Energy Ignition (HEI) which has a hotter spark (40,000 volts) than the original points system (18,000 volts) and may explain why this car causes some chest pains (more on this when the original points ignition is re-installed).
-The metal dash must have beneficial shielding attributes.
-Needless to say there are no computers aboard, no electronic instruments, no electric fuel pump, no electronic fuel injection, and the interior dash lights are dimmed with a rheostat rather than an electronic switching mechanism.
-GM really blew it with the 2011 Camaro coming in at a whopping 50 milli gauss (100 for passenger)!
-The highest rating of any tested vehicle.

 Probably the lowest EMF car one can get is a 1985 or older diesel Mercedes.
 That is if you and your neighbors can tolerate the exhaust fumes.
 It probably doesn't have air recirculation which is absolutely essential on today's stinking roads.

-Besides the 2011 Camaro and BMWs, one of the worst cars is a Saab.
+Besides the 2011 Camaro and some BMWs, one of the worst cars is a Saab.
 How ironic it is that the only country in the world that recognizes Electromagnetic Hypersensitivity as a disability would produce such a dreadful vehicle.

 Here's the list of low-mid frequency magnetic field ratings of various cars.

-Audi
+Audi -

 2011 A4 ** -